wfischer1/decodevin/docs/exercise2/Exercise2.md

 Finished already?
 Try out the following things:

 * Replace the username and password parameters in the web.xml with `${env.POSTGRESQL_USERNAME}` and `${env.POSTGRESQL_PASSWORD}`.
-* Set the environment Variables `POSTGRESQL_USERNAME` and `POSTGRESQL_PASSWORD` in the Deployment Config.
+* Set the environment Variables `POSTGRESQL_USERNAME` and `POSTGRESQL_PASSWORD` in the `decodevin` Deployment Config.

 Please note that the deployment will run into errors if the authentication doesnt't work.
 In that case, the Wildfly will start but the application is not deployed.
-See the log if the Pod if that happens, it will show errors.
+See the log in the Pod if that happens, it will show errors.

 Still have some time?